-The Sacramento Region Health Care Partnership is working to improve the region’s safety net health care system in El Dorado, Placer, Sacramento and Yolo counties.
+The Sacramento Region Health Care Partnership worked to improve the region’s safety net health care system in El Dorado, Placer, Sacramento and Yolo counties.

-Conducted by John Snow, Inc., the market analysis looks at the Sacramento region’s primary care safety net between 2012 and 2016, and how the Patient Protection and Affordable Care Act changed the health care landscape in the Sacramento Region.
+Conducted by John Snow, Inc., the 2017 market analysis looked at the Sacramento region’s primary care safety net between 2012 and 2016, and how the Patient Protection and Affordable Care Act changed the health care landscape in the Sacramento Region.

 The Health Care Partnership’s work then focused on strengthening the capacity of community health centers in the Sacramento Region through the Community Health Center Capacity Building Program, a three-year, $3 million investment to institute changes in the region’s health care delivery system to improve the primary care safety net.